getsetbro/blog/_posts/2015-09-16-css-is-awesome-or-divs-allow-overflow-tables-do-not.markdown

 ###So what can be done‽

-If you want the header and footer to expand to the same width as the other parts of the page you should set there parent to act like a table like this:
+If you want the header and footer to expand as far as the content you could set their parent to act like a TABLE like this:

 {% highlight ruby %}
 body{